divyaprakash0426/DreamLayer/docs/luma_photon_node_pr.md

 This pull request introduces a new ComfyUI custom node, `LumaPhotonDepth2Img`, which integrates the Luma Photon API for novel-view image generation.
 The node takes an input image, generates a depth map locally using the MiDaS model, and then calls the Luma API to produce a new image based on a text prompt and the original input image.

-This implementation directly addresses the requirements outlined in `docs/tasks/task1.txt`.
+This implementation directly addresses the requirements outlined in `Dreamlayer Coding Challenge`.

 ## Key Changes